maksymYena/_pre_production_old_tasks/README.md

 This repository exists for nostalgic purposes.

-These tasks and this code were written during the author's development as a developer / Automator.
+These tasks and this code were written during the author's development as a developer / automation QA.

 The repository includes java tasks and test automation tasks.